AlexVasegaard/EOS/README.md

 - satellite_swath = 3600, &swath of satellite images
 - map_generation = True %whether a visualisation should be generated

+AND outputs the following:
+ - multi_sat_data.LPP is the Linear programming problem Ax<=b where LPP contains:
+   - LPP.LHS - A in the Ax<b
+   - LPP.RHS - b in the Ax<b
+   - LPP.eLHS - A in the Ax=b
+   - LPP.eRHS - b in the Ax=b
+ - multi_sat_data.df is the data frame containing all information for the entire problem scenario (for each attempt)
+ - multi_sat_data.pf_df is the performance data frame for the relevant (reachable) image attempts
+ - multi_sat_data.m is the folium map with relevant problem scenario information

 ## multi_sat_testing()
 This function contains both the preference integration part (scoring) and the solution approach.
 It takes in the following arguments: